sydasif/python-book/docs/source/03_collection/03_set.md

 # Output: Combined pool: {'192.168.1.1', '192.168.1.2', '192.168.1.3', '192.168.1.4'}
 ```

-## VLAN Management
+### VLAN Management

 Sets can help manage VLAN configurations by finding common VLAN IDs or unused IDs.
-We can use the intersection or difference operations to perform these tasks.
+You can use intersection or difference operations for these tasks.
 For example:

 ```python
 # Example VLAN configurations